 Most recently, Tianjin was one of several cities outside Beijing chosen to host events for the 2008 Olympic Games with several of the tournament’s football matches being held there.
 In 2008 Tianjin also hosted the annual Meeting of the New Champions of the World Economic Forum.
 In 2010, it hosted the UN Climate Change Conference.

-Tianjin Municipality has a population of over 15 million people.
-The majority of the population lives in Tianjin’s urban areas.
+Tianjin Municipality has a population of over 15 million people, making it one of the least populated regions in China.
+Most of the population lives in Tianjin’s urban areas.
 Although it is estimated that 51 different ethnic groups live in Tianjin, almost 97% of Tianjin residents are Han.
 Other important ethnicities living in Tianjin include the Hui, Koreans, Manchus and Mongols.

-Tianjin Municipality also has some mineral resources including manganese, manganese-boron stone, gold, tungsten, molybdenum, copper, aluminum, zinc, limestone, marble, medical stone, barite, and natural oilstone.
-Petroleum and natural gas are found under its plains and under the continental framework of the Bohai Sea.
-Its Dagang District oil fields, for instance, are estimated to contain about one billion tons of petroleum.
+Tianjin Municipality also has some mineral resources including chambersite, manganese, manganese-boron stone, gold, tungsten, molybdenum, stromatolite, copper, aluminum, zinc, iron, limestone, marble, medical stone, barite, violet sand clay soil, and natural oilstone.
+Petroleum and natural gas are found under Tianjin’s plains and under the continental framework of the Bohai Sea.
+Its Bohai and Dagang oil fields, for instance, hold significant stores of petroleum and natural gas.
 Salt production also continues to be important to the economy, and Tianjin is one of China’s most important salt production areas.

 Lay of the Land

-In general, the municipality is flat and can be swampy near the coast with elevations averaging between 2 – 5 meters above sea level.
+In general, the municipality is a classical estuary alluvial plain, forming part of the north China plain.
+The land is flat and can be swampy near the Bohai coast with elevations averaging between 2 – 5 meters above sea level.
 In the north, the municipality becomes more undulating where the Yan Mountains extend into northern Tianjin.
-At 1,078 meters, Jiuding Peak on the northern border with Hebei, is Tianjin’s highest elevation.
+At 1,078 meters, Jiuding Peak, located on the northern border with Hebei, is Tianjin’s highest elevation.
 Tianjin has 153 kilometers of coastline.
-The distance from the city proper to the sea coast is about 50 kilometers, and from the city proper to Beijing is 120 kilometers.
+The distance from the city proper to the seacoast is about 50 kilometers, and from the city proper to Beijing is 120 kilometers.
+Tianjin extends for 11,305 km², of which 190 km² belong to the city proper and 11,100 km² to the suburban counties.

-Tianjin has a four season monsoon climate with cold, windy, dry winters and hot, humid summers.
+Tianjin has a four-season monsoon temperate, continental monsoonal climate with cold, windy, dry winters and hot, humid summers.
 Spring sometimes brings sandstorms from the Gobi Desert which can last for several days.

 Interesting Aspects for a Traveler